Enhanced Superconducting Diode Effect in the Asymmetric Hatsugai-Kohmoto Model: Numerical Calculation of the SDE in the Asymmetric HK Model

 with $\beta$ being the inverse temperature.
 The $E_{n,k,q}$ in the partition function $Z_{k,q}$ are the eigenvalues of the Hamiltonian $H_{\text{BdG}}$.
 Although analytical expressions for the eigenvalues can be derived, the condensation energy remains highly complex, even in this solvable model.
 Consequently, we employ numerical methods to minimize the condensed energy, $F_{q,\Delta_{q}} - F_{q,\Delta_{q}=0}$, to determine the optimal pairing potential $\Delta_q$.
 With $\Delta_q$, we compute the condensate energy and evaluate the supercurrent $J_q = 2\frac{\partial F_q}{\partial q}$ as a function of $q$.
 This analysis facilitates the extraction of the SDE quality factor, $\eta = \left|\frac{J_c^{+} - |J_c^{-}|}{J_c^{+} + |J_c^{-}|}\right|$, where $J_c^{\pm}$ represent the critical supercurrents in opposite directions along the momentum axis.

 Specifically, we substitute the eigenvalues ${E_{n,k,q}}$ of the $H_{BdG}$ into the partition function in Eq. (\ref{part}) to express the condensation energy as a function of $\Delta_{q}$ and $q$.
 By minimizing the condensation energy with respect to $\Delta_{q}$ for a fixed momentum $q$, we determine it as a function of $q$ and extract the $J_q$ as a function of $q$.
-As shown in Fig. (\ref{freej}), the quality factors are $\eta = 0.046$ for $U = 0$ and $\eta = 0.19$ for $U = 4$, demonstrating that the HK interaction enhances the quality factor.
-The dependence of the SDE quality factor $\eta$ on the HK interaction strength $U$, illustrated in Fig. (\ref{eta}), qualitatively agrees with $\delta$.
+As shown in Fig. (\ref{freej}), the quality factors are $\eta = 0.046$ for $U = 0$ and $\eta = 0.20$ for $U = 4$, demonstrating that the HK interaction enhances the quality factor. {\bluee{We note the existence of a secondary local minimum in the free energy near $q \approx 1$ [see Fig. \ref{freej}(c)].
+While this state possesses its own local critical currents (visible as high-momentum extrema in $J_q$), it has a significantly higher energy than the global ground state near $q \approx 0$.
+Consequently, in standard equilibrium or DC transport experiments, the system is expected to relax to the global minimum, and the transport properties will be governed solely by the critical currents near $q \approx 0$.

+Furthermore, the momenta corresponding to the free energy minima in Fig. \ref{freej}(c) do not strictly coincide with the analytical estimates $q^{(1)}$ and $q^{(2)}$ derived in Sec.
+II.
+This quantitative difference arises because the numerical calculation fully accounts for the competition between bands and contributions from states away from the Fermi surface, effects that are treated only approximately in the low-energy effective theory.}} The dependence of the SDE quality factor $\eta$ on the HK interaction strength $U$, illustrated in Fig. (\ref{eta}), qualitatively agrees with $\delta$. {\bluee{The quality factor $\eta$ exhibits a dip at weak interaction strengths before increasing robustly.
+At large $U$, the quality factor saturates.
+This saturation occurs because the HK interaction-induced reconstruction of the Fermi momenta---which underpins the critical momentum asymmetry---stabilizes in the strong coupling limit. }}

+{\bluee{ To further explore the predictive power of our model beyond the proof-of-concept amplification of the SDE, we investigate the dependence of the quality factor on doping and temperature.
+Figure \ref{eta}(c) illustrates $\eta$ as a function of the filling fraction $n$ at a fixed interaction strength $U=4$ and $T=0.03$.
+The quality factor exhibits a strong sensitivity to the carrier density, reaching its maximum amplification near half-filling ($n \approx 1$) and gradually diminishing as the system is doped away from this optimal regime.
+Furthermore, the temperature dependence of $\eta$ at half-filling is shown in Fig. \ref{eta}(d).
+The quality factor decreases monotonically with increasing temperature until it abruptly drops to zero at the critical temperature $T_c \approx 0.4$.
+Notably, the vanishing of the SDE coincides precisely with a first-order superconducting phase transition, which is consistent with the anomalous thermodynamic properties induced by the strong momentum-space correlations in the HK model.}}